-Ms. Koenig brings to our Board approximately 30 years of experience in operating long-term care facilities.
+Ms. Koenig brings to our Board over 30 years of experience in operating long-term care facilities.
 Ms. Koenig offers the practical perspective of the challenges and opportunities confronting healthcare providers in managing the changing dynamics of this industry.
 She is a Certified Turnaround Practitioner, a Licensed Nursing Home Administrator and a Licensed Social Worker in multiple states where she has worked.

 Ms. Koenig also serves as an officer and director for several of the states' long term care provider associations.
-Ms. Koenig is the current Co-Chair of the American Bankruptcy Institute's (ABI) Health Care Insolvency Committee and Ms. Koenig is a Board of Director for the Global Turnaround Management Association (TMA) Chapter.
+Ms. Koenig is the former Co-Chair of the American Bankruptcy Institute's Health Care Insolvency Committee and Ms. Koenig is a Board of Director for the Global Turnaround Management Association Chapter.
 Ms. Koenig is a frequent speaker for various healthcare industry associations and business affiliates where she conducts continuing education and training programs.
 She holds a Master of Science Degree from Spertus College, Illinois, and a Bachelor of Social Work Degree from the University of Illinois, Champaign-Urbana, Illinois.

-Kent Eikanas, age 48, currently serves as our President and Chief Operating Officer.
+Kent Eikanas, age 50, currently serves as our Chief Executive Officer and Secretary.
 Further information regarding Mr. Eikanas' business experience and specific skills that qualify him to serve as a director of the Company is set forth below in the "Executive Officers" section.
-Mr. Eikanas' term on our Board expires on the date of the 2018 Annual Meeting.
-See below for Mr. Eikanas' biography.
+Mr. Eikanas' term on our Board expires on the date of the 2020 Annual Meeting.
+Mr. Eikanas has served on our Board since 2016.